The Picard group of the universal moduli space of vector bundles on stable curves: Introduction.

 \subsection{Notations.}

-\begin{notations} Let $g\geq 2$, $r\geq 1$, $d$ be integers.
-We will denote with $g$ the arithmetic genus of the curves, $d$ the degree of the vector bundles and $r$ their rank.
-Given two integers $s$, $t$ we will denote with $(s,t)$ the greatest common divisor of $s$ and $t$.
+\begin{notations} Let $r,g,d$ integers such that $g\geq 2$, $r\geq 1$.
+Denote by $g$ the arithmetic genus of the curves, $d$ the degree of the vector bundles and $r$ their rank.
+Given two integers $s$, $t$ we denote by $(s,t)$ the greatest common divisor of $s$ and $t$.
 We will set

-Given a rational number $q$, we denote with $\lfloor q\rfloor$ the greatest integer such that $\lfloor q\rfloor\leq q$ and with $\lceil q\rceil$ the lowest integer such that $q\leq\lceil q\rceil$. \end{notations} \begin{notations} We will work with the category $Sch/k$ of (not necessarily noetherian) schemes over an algebraically closed field $k$ of characteristic $0$.
+Given a rational number $q$, we denote by $\lfloor q\rfloor$ the greatest integer such that $\lfloor q\rfloor\leq q$ and by $\lceil q\rceil$ the lowest integer such that $q\leq\lceil q\rceil$. \end{notations} \begin{notations} We will work with the category $Sch/k$ of schemes over an algebraically closed field $k$ of characteristic $0$.
 When we say commutative, resp. cartesian, diagram of stacks we will intend in the $2$-categorical sense.
-We will implicitly assume that all the sheaves are sheaves for the site lisse-\'etale, or equivalently for the site lisse-lisse champ\^etre (see \cite[Appendix A.1]{Br1}).\\ The choice of characteristic is due to the fact the explicit computation of the Picard group of $\CMg$ is known to be true only in characteristic $0$ (if $g\geq 3$).
-Also the computation of $\Jc$ in \cite{MV} is unknown in positive characteristic, because its computation is based upon a result of Kouvidakis in \cite{Kou91} which is proved over the complex numbers.
-If these two results could be extended to arbitrary characteristics then also our results would automatically extend. \end{notations}
+We will implicitly assume that all the sheaves are sheaves for the site lisse-\'etale, or equivalently for the site lisse-lisse champ\^etre (see \cite[Appendix A.1]{Br1}).

+The choice of the characteristic is due to the fact that the explicit computation of the integral Picard group of $\CMg$ is known to be true only in characteristic $0$ (if $g\geq 3$).
+Also the computation of $\Jc$ in \cite{MV} is unknown in positive characteristic, because it is based upon a result of Kouvidakis in \cite{Kou91}, which is proved over the complex numbers.
+If these two results could be extended to arbitrary characteristics, then also our results would automatically extend. \end{notations}